'There are things bigger than politics when you step outside the country': EAM Jaishankar | Politics

 'There are things bigger than politics when you step outside the country': EAM Jaishankar

-There are sometimes ''things bigger than politics'' when one steps outside the country, External Affairs Minister S Jaishankar said on Saturday, days after Congress leader Rahul Gandhi repeatedly attacked Prime Minister Narendra Modi and his government during his ongoing US visit.
+There are sometimes ''things bigger than politics'' when one steps outside the country, External Affairs Minister S Jaishankar has said, days after Congress leader Rahul Gandhi repeatedly attacked Prime Minister Narendra Modi and his government during his ongoing visit to the US.

-Addressing Indian Americans in Santa Clara in the US earlier this week, Gandhi, a former Congress party president and an ex-MP, described Prime Minister Modi as a ''specimen'' and also attacked his government's policies on various fronts.
+Addressing Indian Americans in Santa Clara in the US earlier this week, Gandhi, a former Congress party president and an ex-MP, criticised Prime Minister Modi and also attacked the government's policies on various fronts.

-Speaking at a diaspora event in Cape Town after attending the meeting of BRICS foreign ministers, Jaishankar said that he can talk for himself and does not do politics while travelling abroad.
+Speaking at a diaspora event in Cape Town after attending the meeting of BRICS foreign ministers on Saturday, Jaishankar said that he can talk for himself and does not do politics while travelling abroad.

 ''Look, I said I can only talk for myself I try when I go abroad not to do politics.'' ''I'm perfectly prepared to argue and argue very vigorously at home.
 Okay, so you will never find me wanting in that regard,'' he said in response to a question.